Hellmonk/bloatcrawl2/README.md

 ## New Species

 * **Argons** are, unlike most other living beings, made of gas.
-Some think they originated on a far away star.
+They can only gain resistances by levelling up.
 * Strange beings from beyond the stars, **Astrals** cannot gain resistances to magic or the elements.
 Their attacks inflict powerful debuffs on beings from this world.
 * **Bunyips** are strange, black, oily creatures that live in billabongs.
-They swim well but cannot call on divine powers or wear any armour.
+They swim well but cannot call on divine powers or wear armour.
 * **Dab Dwarves** have perfected the ancient art of dabbing.
 They can dab on multiple creatures at once and may even daze their foes with the power of their dab.
 * **Ember Elves** have depleted magical reserves, but regenerate magical power quickly.
 As they develop, their magic becomes more powerful but harder to control.
 * **Faerie Dragons** are attuned to magic and their spells cost fewer magic points.
 Their shimmering scales repel attacks and their wings let them fly.